Born: October 06, 1973

 Following Hornblower, he landed the lead in another literary classic, playing Pip in Tony Marchants adaptation of Dickens Great Expectations.
 Gruffudd then joined an ensemble cast, playing Lt.
 John Feeley in Warriors (both for the BBC).

 Finally lead roles in features followed.
 He learned to speak Yiddish for the role of Solomon in the 1998 film Solomon and Gaenor, put on an American accent as Lt.
 John Beales in Black Hawk Down (2001), and played Lancelot in the big budget American/British co-production King Arthur (2004).
 His biggest movie hit to date has been playing Reed Richards in Fantastic Four (2005), which grossed over $150 million at the domestic box office, and the sequel, Fantastic Four: Rise of the Silver Surfer (2007).
-Most recently, he starred in Playing it Cool (2014) and San Andreas (2015).
+Most recently, he starred in Playing it Cool (2014), San Andreas (2015), Forever (2015), and Keep Watching (2016).
+He also made a recurring appearance on the Lifetime drama series UnREAL.

 Ioan currently lives in Los Angeles.